Aberration-optimized electro-optic time lens with a tunable aperture: Spectral bandwidth compression of Gaussian pulses

-As we have established earlier, the time aperture depends on the modulation amplitude for a given quality of compression.
-Deciding on the aperture parameter means that we fix the chirped pulse duration as the pulse needs to fill the aperture.
-A Gaussian pulse with spectral bandwidth $\Delta f_\text{in}$ (FWHM) after dispersive propagation broadens to a new pulse duration $\Delta t_\text{out}$.
-The duration of the dispersed pulse $\Delta t_\text{out}$ in the large GDD regime is given by
+To establish a relationship between the input bandwidth, $\Delta f_\text{in}$ and aperture parameter $\alpha$, we use the fact that the duration of the chirped pulse must match the aperture of the time lens.
+A Gaussian pulse with an initial (FWHM) spectral bandwidth $\Delta f_\text{in}$ broadens in time after propagation through a dispersive medium with GDD $\Phi$.
+In the regime of large GDD, the pulse duration after dispersion is given by~\cite{saleh}